China or bust: Wayne Rooney's career dilemma

 "Madness," was how former United captain Roy Keane described reports that the most prolific scorer in England's history was considering leaving Europe for China in a move which would reportedly double his earnings.

-But former England defender Danny Mills, who was an England international with Rooney between 2003 and 2004, says the United striker's decision was, and will be, complicated -- there is light and there is shade.
+But former England defender Danny Mills, an international teammate of Rooney's between 2003 and 2004, says the ex-Everton player's decision was, and will be, complicated -- there is light and there is shade.

-"You can never have enough," former England defender Mills told CNN in explaining why a man who already earns an estimated $2,233 an hour was listening to more lucrative offers to play in a league which is widely considered to be of a lower standard than that of the high-octane English Premier League.
+"You can never have enough," Mills told CNN in explaining why a man who already earns an estimated $2,233 an hour was listening to more lucrative offers to play in a league widely considered to be of a lower standard than that of the high-octane EPL.

 Rooney's agent Paul Stretford was in China this week, apparently trying to negotiate a deal for his client -- although there were always doubts a move could have been finalized before the end of the Chinese transfer window on February 28.

 "Look at Richard Branson, Bill Gates, the guys at Apple.
 Have they got enough?
-It's almost their drug," said Mills, referring to some of the world's most recognizable billionaire entrepreneurs.
+It's almost their drug," Mills said, referring to some of the world's most recognizable billionaire entrepreneurs.

 "If you have that in your nature, to be hugely successful, you want more and more until you realize you can no longer do what you do and you have to retire.